thunlp/ChartCoder/README.md

 This repository is the official implementation of [ChartCoder: Advancing Multimodal Large Language Model for Chart-to-Code Generation
 ](https://arxiv.org/abs/2501.06598).

+Our model is tested on the new version of Chartmimic, which contains 600 samples.

 ## News

 **[2025.5.17]** ChartCoder has been accepted by **ACL 2025 Main**.